saravanak/labs/diary/blog/2024-06-25-average-monthly-balance.md

 ## Explanation

- - Begin by setting FS (Field seperator) to comma. (as it is a csv file)
+ - Begin by setting FS (Field separator) to comma. (as it is a csv file)
  - the `if` statement avoids processing the header line.
 We could use awk regex matchers like `^\d\d{...}` or the likes, but, ya, hell a lot of liberty for being dirty!
  - inside the `if` statement we keep on overwriting the balance field(`Field #7`) on the date key(`Field #1`) on the associative array (aka `arrays` in awk)
  - After we are done with the `if` statement, the array contains the EOD balances for each date (as the file is sorted by date)